homer0/projext-plugin-rollup-react/README.md

 Let's say you have a `backend` target with your Node server code, and a `frontend` target with your React code, and you want to require your `frontend` code on the `backend` in order to use `ReactDOM.renderToString(...)`:

-For your `backend` target you'll have to define its `framework` property to `react`, so the plugin can include the JSX loader, and then add an extra option to enable SSR from `backend` to `frontend`:
+For your `backend` target you'll have to define its `framework` property to `react`, so the plugin can include the JSX loader, and then make sure you included the `frontend` target on the `includeTargets` setting:

 ```js
 module.exports = {